|c. Jessica Fisher via Wikimedia Commons|

 "That's not how they work."

 "Actually, it is exactly how they work.
 Most of the drugs given for anxiety or depression are meant to be used in therapy treatments.
 They're like crutches.
 They give you a way to function until the therapy gets you back on your feet.
-They're not meant to be used forever."
+They're not meant to be used by themselves.
+They're certainly not meant to be forever."

 "Couldn't he use them for a while?"